Official state symbol Wisconsin State Flag Adopted 1863 Standardized 1979

 Wisconsin State Flag Motto

 The motto Forward appears on a banner above the shield.
 The word expresses Wisconsin's progressive spirit.
-It reflects the state's commitment to moving ahead.
+It reflects the state's commitment to moving ahead and aligns with Wisconsin's state bird timeline.

 Wisconsin State Flag Colors